gmrider/stocksie/README.md

 stocksie
 ========

-Ruby module to help calculate stock option values
+Ruby CLI to calculate the value of an individuals stock options grant.